 Do I need a data lake?

-Data lakes are great tool for using in data in ways that are not supported by a traditional data warehouse.
+Data lakes are great tool for using data in ways that are not supported by a traditional data warehouse.
 They have become a pattern for organizations that are bringing data to every aspect of their business.
 If your organization can benefit from data-driven decisions or innovations, then data lakes are a tool that you should consider.